 Consider Figure 3, which shows how sector size affects the standard deviation in communication activity exhibited by individual agents.
 This metric captures how much agents in the population differ in their communication habits.
 If all agents are roughly the same they will have a low deviation, while a population that has a handful of outlier agents with significantly higher message traffic will have a high deviation.
-As the number of agents in each sector increases, this graph shows a marked increase in disparity, because a few agents are communicating much more than their peers.
-As the sector sizes scale, specialized agents become "hotspots" of activity.
-In a bounded environment this could lead to significant data loss as the communication channel becomes overloaded.
-In conjunction with Figure 2 which shows the average total communication, we see a tension between sector sizes: smaller sectors lead to increased overall message traffic, and larger sectors can imbalance load in the population.
+As the number of agents in each sector increases, this graph shows an increase in disparity, because a few agents are communicating much more than their peers.
+As the sector size grows, specialized agents become "hotspots" of activity.
+In a bounded environment this could lead to data loss as the communication channel becomes overloaded.
+In conjunction with Figure 2 which shows the average total communication, we see a tension between sector sizes: smaller sectors lead to increased message traffic, and larger sectors imbalance load in the population.
 Since the environment and target spacing are uniform, the differences can be attributed to the roles those agents take on.
-The slight rise at the left end of the graph, where there is a single agent per sector, represents the coexistence of the sector and track manager roles at a single node.
+The slight rise in deviation when there is a single agent per sector represents the coexistence of the sector and track manager roles at a single sensor.